Sigil magic: How to make a Magical Sigil

 What is a magical sigil?

 If you look in the dictionary, a sigil is a symbol with mystical significance.

 In magical terms, a sigil is a tool – it’s a shape you design that tricks your mind into magicking a specific effect into your life.
-Creating sigils to work magic was made popular by the strange and mystical artist Austin Osman Spare.
+Creating sigils to work magic was made popular by mystical artist Austin Osman Spare.
 He said:

 “Sigils are… a means of symbolising desire and giving it a form that prevents thought on that particular desire… and allows it free passage to the sub-consciousness.”